-That’s a products case.
+That’s the case of a product.
 The fault was with the company that made the device, not the operator or people who serviced the device.

 Here’s a case our firm had: A patient with a pacemaker needed to have it adjusted and went under the knife.
 The surgeon couldn’t get the screw out that allowed adjustments.
 Every time he tugged on it, it caused damage to the patient.
 The surgical team basically had to do open heart surgery to cut the pacemaker out.